servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	3.	kingship
 	4.	and preeminence
 The Ephesus era likewise stands closest to Christ, who is the Head of the body (Col. 1:18).
-Nebuchadnezzar is called “a king of kings” (Dan.
-2:37), while Christ is “KING OF KINGS” (Rev. 19:16).
+Nebuchadnezzar is called a “king of kings” (Dan.
+2:37), while Christ is the “KING OF KINGS” (Rev. 19:16).
 The contrast between these two “heads”—one earthly and mortal, the other heavenly and risen—frames the spiritual struggle depicted in this chapter.

 IV.
 THE FAITHFUL WOMAN IN EPHESUS — THE ELECT REMNANT Christ begins His message by commending the faithful believers in this era: